AngleSaxonJute/AngleSaxonJute.github.io/_pages/about.md

 With one eye fixed on the future and the other on social justice, we delve into the knotty tangle of social inequity.
 From dismantling barriers that hinder progress to unleashing the potential of technology for the marginalized, together we're determined to make a difference.
 We'll challenge conventional notions, question the status quo, and spark conversations that reverberate through the hallowed halls of change.

 So, whether you're a sauve professor or a wide-eyed scholar, a tech-aficionado, a chap or chapette with a curious mind or simply a self-proclaimed tea connoisseur, join us on this audacious escapade.
-Befriend us on the social platforms below and let's unlock the potential of technology for social change, create a world where fairness reigns supreme, and share a hearty laugh or two along the way.
+Befriend us at either social-media platform below and let's unlock the potential of technology for social change; create a world where fairness reigns supreme, and share a hearty laugh or two along the way.

 Welcome to the Angle, Saxon and Jute forum, where curiosity meets innovation, and the pursuit of a brighter future is seasoned with a healthy dose of humour.